Compare Two Volkswagen SUVs: The ID.4 and Tiguan

 The question is, how does the ID.4 stack up against the similarly-sized Volkswagen Tiguan, the brand’s most comparable gasoline SUV?
 Compact but spacious, fun to drive but economical, the Tiguan has a great reputation and its owners love its versatility and low running costs.
 Will the ID.4 prove to be more attractive as well as better for the environment?

 The biggest difference between the ID.4 and the Tiguan – outside of what’s “under the hood,” of course – is the amount of space inside.
-While their physical footprints are relatively similar, the electric ID.4’s interior is far roomier than the gasoline-powered Tiguan.
+While their physical footprints are relatively similar, the electric model’s interior is far roomier than the gasoline-powered Tiguan.
 That’s thanks to the electric motor (or motors, in all-wheel drive ID.4s) which are significantly more compact than a gasoline engine.

 There’s no “room” required up front for the engine, and the battery is a thin pancake under the floor instead of a big tank at the rear, which has allowed VW to push the wheels closer to the corners of the ID.4, creating a longer wheelbase.
 The upshot is a generously-sized cargo area, and a cabin that feels almost limousine-like in terms of rear legroom, headroom, and shoulder room.
-In short, it feels almost Atlas-like inside the ID.4, even though on the outside, it’s about the same size as a Tiguan.
+In short, it feels almost Atlas-like inside the vehicle, even though on the outside, it’s about the same size as a Tiguan.

 Other advantages of the ID.4’s dedicated electric platform compared to the Tiguan include a totally flat floor with no transmission hump; this means the console bin has a huge amount of usable space in it.
 On the other hand, while the rear seats fold easily to expand the cargo area, they don’t create a flat floor.